 As silly as it might sound, Sex in the City has actually helped me a lot in my cranial prosthetic journey.
 Samantha helped me prepare for the fun side of things, although I’m still jealous that she had the whole city of New York to choose from.

 Two of my very best friends, Kacey and Allie, conveniently arrived in Knoxville on Saturday, which allowed me just enough time to be begging to get what hair was left on my head off of my head.
 Next in town was my sister because she told me that like hell she would miss my Britney ’07 moment.

 So in true ‘us’ fashion, we drank.
 Like I was doing that shit sober?
 To further set the mood we relied on the early 2000s, mainly Britney as inspiration.
-We chilled for a while in the comfort of the salon discussing wigs, dates, life, New York, London and everything in between.
+We chilled for a while in the comfort of the salon discussing wigs, dates, life, New York City, London and everything in between.

 When we finally got the point where I was tipsy enough, my long-time hairdresser and favorite human of 14 years, Chad, asked if I wanted it shaved from back to front so it didn’t scare me at first.
 By this point I’m feeling all I’m a Survivor, Stronger than Yesterday, It’s Britney Bitch that I thought let’s just go for it and see what happens.

 And so we did.
 For full documentation you can see my sister Sarah’s phone because the video is all you need.
 It does have a slight pause where she stops the action to take a selfie with me with half a head of hair, but then resumes moments later.